ipfs/ipfs-docs/docs/how-to/companion-window-ipfs.md

 ## `window.ipfs` is currently disabled

 IPFS Companion 2.11 stopped injecting `window.ipfs`.
-It is currently permanently disabled per comments on the [window.ipfs Meta Issue](https://github.com/ipfs-shipyard/ipfs-companion/issues/589#issuecomment-712356448), as of October 19, 2020, and [Remove legacy window.ipfs](https://github.com/ipfs/in-web-browsers/issues/172) as of December 14, 2020.
+It is currently permanently disabled per comments on the [window.ifps Meta Issue](https://github.com/ipfs-shipyard/ipfs-companion/issues/589#issuecomment-712356448), as of October 19, 2020, and [Remove legacy window.ifps](https://github.com/ipfs/in-web-browsers/issues/172) as of December 14, 2020.
 This page is provided for reference only.

 <!-- below disclaimer will be restored  when window.ipfs injection resumes
 ### Disclaimer